mathis2001/M4ldu1n-Oh/README.md

 ## Scripts:

-- simple-poc-script.txt: Simple write "Malduino Ready !" in a notepad window.
+- simple-poc-script.txt: Simply write "Malduino Ready !" in a notepad window.

 - auto-recon.txt: Execute multiple recon commands on the computer and paste results in a file named "recon.txt".